-Azure Sentinel provides you with SIEM-as-a-service and SOAR-as-a-service for your SOC, which gives you a complete view across the organization; putting the cloud and large-scale intelligence from decades of Microsoft security experience to work.
+Microsoft Sentinel provides you with SIEM-as-a-service and SOAR-as-a-service for your SOC, which gives you a complete view across the organization; putting the cloud and large-scale intelligence from decades of Microsoft security experience to work.
 Following the best practices outlined in this article will help you eliminate security infrastructure setup and maintenance and provide you with scalability to meet your security needs—all while reducing costs and increasing visibility and control.

 Additional resources I highly encourage you to check: